-Before I let myself wallow in a shallow depression, I have a checklist to go through.
-If I do them all and I still feel down, then I know it’s a valid emotion.
+Before I accept that a day is a write-off, I have a checklist to go through.
+If I do them all and I still don't feet energized, then I know it's okay to wait until tomorrow.

 Sadness is normal and can be a reasonable, justifiable emotion.
 There’s often a completely valid reason for you to be blubbering into your sofa cushions.

 Other times, it’s not.
 There’s no good reason.
 Maybe it’s rainy or you slept poorly or you only got one comment on your latest YouTube video, and it was someone calling you a twat.

 The difficultly is sorting the valid sadness from the pointless sadness.
 They feel so similar, but sometimes they can be defeated if they don’t have a valid underlying reason.
 I have my own tool for this: the sadness checklist.

 It works just like you’d expect:

 If you feel like you want to dim the lights, break out the chips, climb into bed, put on a sad movie, have a little weep, or do whatever your chosen coping method is, first you have to go down the list and make sure you’ve done everything on it that day.

 If you have, you then have full permission to hide away from the world and do what you need to do.

 Here’s the list, with some notes in brackets to explain them a bit: